 load-foreign-library - Loads a foreign library.
 Function

-load-foreign-library filename &key module supporting-libraries force-load => success filename module supporting-libraries
+load-foreign-library filename &key module supporting-libraries force-load => su themselves if it is located in one of the standard locations as defined by the underlying operating system.

 A string or pathname specifying the library location in the filesystem.
 At least one implementation (Lispworks) can not accept a logical pathname.

-A string designating the name of the module to apply to functions in this library.
+If this parameter denotes a pathname without a directory component then most of the supported Lisp implementations will be able to find the library module A string designating the name of the module to apply to functions in this library.
 (Required for Lispworks)

-A list of strings naming the libraries required to link the foreign library.
+supporting-libraries A list of strings naming the libraries required to link the foreign library.

 (Required by CMUCL)

-force-load

-Forces the loading of the library if it has been previously loaded.
+force-load Forces the loading of the library if it has been previously loaded.

-success

-A boolean flag, T if the library was able to be loaded successfully or if the library has been previously loaded, otherwise NIL.
+success A boolean flag, T if the library was able to be loaded successfully or if the library has been previously loaded,